ritu-creator/Art/README.md

 ## 7. Silent Shadows of Night

+Beneath the veil of an ink-black sky, a solitary branch stretches like a skeletal hand, clawing at the luminous moon.
+The night swirls with shadows, a tempest of silken darkness, enveloping the scene in an eerie stillness.
+The moon's pale glow pierces through the gloom, illuminating the delicate yet desolate silhouette of the barren tree.
+Each twist and turn of the branch whispers a story of solitude, as if reaching for an unattainable light.
+The atmosphere feels heavy with mystery, a quiet serenade to the unseen forces that dwell in the heart of the night.

 ![Silent Shadows of Night](./Silent-Shadows-of-Night.jpg)

 ## 8. Azure Waterfalls Cascading Through Rocks in the Stilness of Nature